updated: January 13, 2012

 Dijksterhuis A., Nordgren L. (2006).
 A theory of unconscious thought.
 Perspectives on Psychology, vol. 1, no. 2, pp. 95-109.

 Dijksterhuis A., Bos M.W., Nordgren L.F., van Baaren R.B.
 (2006).
-On making the right choice: the deliberation-without-attention effect.
+On making the right choice: The deliberation-without-attention effect.
 Science, vol. 311, pp. 1005-1007.

 Dossey L. (2011).
 Why are scientists afraid of Daryl Bem?
 Explore, vol. 7, no. 3, pp. 127-137.